kalish93/anime-vod/README.md

-#Anime VOD Project
+# Anime VOD Project

 This project allows you to import and display top anime information from the Jikan API.
 The backend is built using Laravel and is responsible for fetching data from Jikan, storing it in a MySQL database, and exposing API endpoints for accessing the anime data.

-##This project uses the following technologies:
+## This project uses the following technologies:

 Backend: Laravel (PHP Framework)
 Database: MySQL
 API: Jikan API (External Service)
 Setup
-##Follow the steps below to set up and run the project locally.
+## Follow the steps below to set up and run the project locally.

-###1.
-Clone the Repository
+### 1. Clone the Repository
 Clone the repository to your local machine using Git:

 git clone https://github.com/fikremariamF/anime-vod.git
-/###2.
-Install Dependencies
+### 2. Install Dependencies
 Navigate to the backend directory (or the directory where the Laravel backend resides):

 cd anime-vod